ionthedev/Godot-Extension-Template/README.md

 After following the GDExtension example from the Godot Documentation, I realized this is an extremely cumbersome process to work within, so I wanted to attempt to make it easier, feel free to make a pull request if you have some changes you'd like implemented.
 This project contains C++ files, directly using the code from Godot's Documentation. https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html

 ## DISCLAIMER
-This current build contains Godot-cpp 4.2
+This current build does not contain godot-cpp, it will actively install it for you.

 ## Prerequisites
 Git and Git Bash